pramodkondur/Reddit-Data-Engineering-Pipeline/README.md

 ### 4. Create the Reddit ETL Pipeline
 Next, write the ETL pipeline to fetch data from the Reddit API.
 This involves setting up a Directed Acyclic Graph (DAG) in Airflow for the Reddit extraction.

-For example, you can set up your Reddit DAG as follows:

 ### 5. Store Data Locally
 After extracting the data, you can save it locally in CSV format.